Men cheering for football team and drinking beer in sport bar

 • Richmond

-Situated plum on the Bridge Road thoroughfare, the Mt View Hotel is Melbourne’s perfect sports hub.
-There’s a large ground-level bar featuring a sea of big screens.
+Situated plum on the Bridge Road thoroughfare, the Mt View Hotel is Melbourne’s perfect sports hub with a large ground-level bar featuring a sea of big screens.
 The only risk while dropping in before a game is getting too comfortable – the atmosphere of the nearby stadiums is palpable here and it’s easy to feel as if you’re already under the MCG stands.
-Just above the bustle of the street below, the two middle floors have a laidback offering of pool tables and more TVs primed for a decidedly more relaxed viewing, but the jewel in the Mt View crown is its stunning rooftop beer garden
+Just above the bustle of the street below, the two middle floors have a laidback offering of pool tables and extra TVs primed for a decidedly more relaxed viewing.
+But the jewel in the Mt View crown is its stunning rooftop beer garden with sprawling city views.

 Advertising